NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

      - Required?
    * - pds_version
      - Archive PDS version, it can be 3 or 4.
 Currently only 4 is fully implemented.
-     - True
+     - Yes
    * - information_model
      - Specifies the PDS4 information model to be used.
-     - PDS4
+     - Yes
    * - xml_model
      - URL location of the XML Schematron associated with an information model.
        The ``information_model`` and ``xml_model`` parameters must refer to the same information model.
-     - PDS4
+     - Yes
    * - schema_location
      - URL location of the XML Schema associated with an information model.
 The ``schema_location`` and ``xml_model`` parameters must refer to the same information model.
-     - True
+     - Yes
    * - logical_identifier
      - Logical identifier for the bundle.
-     - PDS4
+     - Yes
    * - context_products
      - Provides a list of required context products that are not available in the registered context products.
 More information below.
-     - False
+     - No

 The Information Model